-In such cases the base cycle is-shall be modified as described in paragraph 9.2. of this annex the following paragraphs in order to achieve the same cycle distance for the capped speed cycle as for the base cycle.
+In the cases where $v{cap}$ is applied, the base cycle shall be modified as described in paragraph 9.2. of this annex in order to achieve the same cycle distance for the capped speed cycle as for the base cycle.